Five dead, nine injured as wall collapses in Delhi’s Alipur area

 Five persons died after a wall collapsed in North Delhi’s Alipur area on Friday, ANI reported.

 The Delhi Police said that nine persons were injured in the incident.
 Two among them are critical.
-All the injured persons have been sent to hospital for treatment.
+All the injured persons have been sent to the hospital for treatment.

 Many are still feared trapped under the debris, the police said.